Electronic Lockbox (E-Payments)

 - Automatic transfer of daily remittance data files to DOA's FTP Server.

-An integral part of all electronic lockbox applications is the online acceptance of electronic payments (credit/debit/atm debit card and e-check payments).
-The State of Wisconsin's online payment transactions are processed through an e-payment gateway service provided by U.S. Bank under the Enterprise Banking Services Contract.
+An integral part of all Electronic Lockbox (E-Payment) applications is the online acceptance of electronic payments (credit/debit/atm debit card and e-check payments).
+The State of Wisconsin's online payment transactions are processed through an E-Payment gateway service provided by the Enterprise Banking Services Contract.

-More than 90 e-payment applications have now been implemented under the State's contract, and over 5 million online payments have been accepted.
-More than 1.2 million Wisconsin residents will utilize this e-payment gateway to pay state agencies during 2011.
-And, at least 70 local governments utilize the State's Enterprise Banking Services Contract for online payment applications, including the City of Madison, the City of Milwaukee, the City of Eau Claire and 53 Wisconsin counties.
+More than 140 Electronic Lockbox (E-Payment) applications have now been implemented under the State's contract, and over 30 million online payments have been accepted.
+More than 1.2 million Wisconsin residents will utilize this E-Payment gateway to pay state agencies during 2019.
+At least 70 local governments utilize the State's Enterprise Banking Services Contract for online payment applications, including the City of Madison, the City of Milwaukee, the City of Eau Claire and 53 Wisconsin counties.

 Step 1 - Orientation

-You should review the technical and financial documentation to develop an understanding of the e-payment process: http://epayinfo.wisconsin.gov/section.asp?linkid=521&locid=76 (note that this website can only be accessed by state agencies)
+Review the technical and financial documentation to develop an understanding of the E-Payment process.
+To

-Step 2 - Initiate an Electronic Lockbox Application Request
+Step 2 - Initiate an Electronic Lockbox (E-Payment) Application Request

 Step 3 - Planning

-Developing a team to include a financial lead, technical lead, program/business expert and project lead will ensure success.
+Develop your State Agency team to include a financial lead, technical lead, program/business expert and project lead.
 The State Controller's Office will prepare a project timeline for establishing your application.

 Step 4 - Implementation

-Applications can be implemented in as little as 25 days.
-Depending on the agency's testing schedule, applications are typically implemented in about 60 days.
-Once your e-payment set-up form has been submitted to U.S. Bank, it will take approximately 7 business days to establish the application for testing.
+Implementation will take 60 days or more which includes 30 days of State Agency testing.
 Prior to launching the application into production, the application will be frozen for a period of 3 business days, during which no changes will be made.